Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Formative Study

-\textbf{General Modeling Workflow:} From the interviews, it emerged that all the experts adhere to a similar workflow.
-Because MesoCraft operates as a rule-based modeling software, the core of their process involves formulating various rules.
-The workflow starts with creating the rule.
-For instance, they might employ a command like ``Create a lipid bi-layer membrane on the virus skeleton surface'' to construct the membrane.
-This process involves initially selecting specific lipid ingredients and a particular skeleton.
+\textbf{DR1--Consistent with typical modeling pipelines}: \textit{The interface should align with experts’ typical modeling workflows.} Expert interviews indicate a consistent two-step process.
+First, users \emph{create rules} (e.g., ``Create a lipid bilayer membrane on the virus skeleton surface'').
 Given that biological ingredients often have similar names and users may prefer not to specify the full names, there is an expectation to intelligently narrow down the options and present a selection of choices for the user to choose from.

-After creating a rule, users proceed to adjust the rule parameters.
-For instance, a user might specify, ``I would like to populate 1000 lipids on the skeleton surface.'' to explicitly set the number of elements to be 1000 while implicitly setting the distance between each lipid and the skeleton to be 0.
-We split rule creation and parameter adjustment as two discrete actions based on insights from the interviews, where it was observed that users often engage in multiple rounds of adjustments to the rule parameters to ensure they align with their precise expectations.
+Second, users \emph{adjust rule parameters} in several iterations, such as `I would like to populate 1000 lipids on the skeleton surface,’ explicitly setting the count while implicitly setting the lipid–skeleton gap to~0.
+Separating rule creation from tuning reflects real practice, where frequent parameter tweaks are common.

-Another important insight from the interviews revealed that modeling a biological structure typically involves multiple rules, and the sequence in which these rules are applied is paramount.
-Because MesoCraft includes collision detection when applying rules, the ingredient with the more important position should be populated first.
-Therefore, it is imperative to offer an interface that allows users the flexibility to revert and apply these rules according to their preferences.
-This functionality is essential for enabling users to fine-tune their models with precision, ensuring that the application of rules can be adjusted to achieve the desired outcomes in the modeling process.

-\textbf{Visual Representation:} Incorporating features for modifying visual representations is equally crucial in the tool's design for the entire process of creating biological models.
-MesoCraft's complex GUI spreads visual modification operations across different widgets, challenging new users.
-Experts recommended simplifying this by consolidating visual modification operations into one interface and activating these operations by textual input.

-Such functionalities could include altering the color of ingredients to enhance the aesthetic appeal of the model or adjusting the rendering settings to allow users to view different levels of detail, such as the chain level or residue level of an ingredient.
-Streamlining these operations makes the tool more user-friendly and significantly enriches the modeling experience.

-\textbf{Modeling Pattern:} Considering our main target audience is structural biologists who are not well-versed in utilizing MesoCraft, the experts emphasized the importance of the interface providing detailed modeling guidance.
-New users who start using MesoCraft do not have insights about which part of the model to start with, so getting some advice about the modeling steps from the interface would be valuable.

-Furthermore, they suggested a more ambitious concept: the tool could facilitate the automation of certain biological structure models, challenging the prevailing paradigm that requires all rules to be manually created by users.
-By introducing an automatic mode, the tool could transform a simple description of a biological model into a set of specific rule descriptions, automatically parse these rules, and then apply them to construct the desired biological model.